NicholasSynovic/nicholassynovic.github.io/content/summaries/how-to-read-a-paper.md

 2. A deeper analysis of figures and content of the paper which involves finding new, unread references to the reader and evaluating the quality of illustrations to determine the quality of the paper,
-3. A virtual reimplemenation of the paper where every claim of the paper is analyzed and critiqued; typically this done by reviewers or those that are doing a deeper analysis of the work.
+3. A virtual reimplementation of the paper where every claim of the paper is analyzed and critiqued; typically this done by reviewers or those that are doing a deeper analysis of the work.

-I can see this process being useful for researchers as reimplementers of other's research must accomplish all three steps to properly appreciate and understand what they need to do to perform their task.
+I can see this process being useful for researchers as implementers of other's research must accomplish all three steps to properly appreciate and understand what they need to do to perform their task.
 As for the literature review framework, it involves utilizing academic search engines (e.g.
-[Google Scholar](https://https://scholar.google.com/)) to find work within a particular field, finding shared citations or authors within that field, then evaluating top confrences within that field to see who the top researchers and research topics are within that field.
+[Google Scholar](https://https://scholar.google.com/)) to find work within a particular field, finding shared citations or authors within that field, then evaluating top conferences within that field to see who the top researchers and research topics are within that field.
 For exploratory research, this is both an extremely simple and effective framework to follow and adapt to different domains.